This is an advertisement

 How much do I have to pay an attorney to handle a workers’ compensation claim?

 Your lawyer’s fees are set by law.
 Your attorney does not get paid unless you do.
-The fees are 20 percent of the first $25,000 you recover, 15 percent of the next $25,000, and 10 percent of the remaining award you recover.
+The fees are 20% of the first $25,000 you recover, 15% of the next $25,000 and 10% of the remaining award you recover.
 Your fees, however, will never exceed more than $18,000.

-In addition to a monetary award, you are entitled to payment of reasonable and necessary medical expenses incurred for treatment to the body parts that were injured.
-You are also entitled to reimbursement for prescription drugs and round-trip mileage incurred for your treatment.
+In addition to a monetary award, you are entitled to payment of reasonable and necessary medical expenses incurred for treatment of the body parts that were injured.
+You are also entitled to workers’ compensation benefits, such as reimbursement for prescription drugs and round-trip mileage incurred for your treatment.